softplan/open-source/POLICY.md

 { Definition of when and how to use OSS software, observation of type of use and license concerns }

-## Contributing to a established OSS project
+## Contributing to an established OSS project

 { Anyone can contribute in an OSS project }